 It was just going to be a simple prank.
-Something just to get the a******s to leave us alone!
-But he… he murdered them in cold blood!
+Something to get the a******s to leave us alone!
+But he.
+He murdered them in cold blood!
 Without hesitation!
 My best friend, the person I told everything to, and we held no secrets from one another… The only person that never made fun of me for my size and never asked me to change.
-It was us against the world, he had my back, and I had his… I even had a crush on him…
+It was us against the world, he had my back, and I had his!… I even had a crush on him…

 My aunt fell in love with the place, and she was in heaven when she learned it was an all year round Halloween store.
 Soon after, she got a job there.
 My aunt started having Oliver’s family come over for cookouts and other fun functions.
 They became great family friends.

 There was nothing spectacular or anything remarkable about it.
-The mask was all white and had a stitch going across the bottom of the face.
-The left eye was black with a green scar going through it, the right eye with just a black spiraling circle.
+The mask was all white that had a stitch going across the bottom of the face, making the mouth.
+The left eye was black with a green scar going through it, and the right eye with just a black spiraling circle.

 A little payback…

 All of September, we planned and planned.
 Everything was a go.
-We got Halloween props from his family store.
-His dad and mom didn’t know that we took them.
-They were the ones his dad was going to throw away anyway because they were broken or ruin.
+We got Halloween props from his family’s store, which his dad and mom didn’t know that we took them.
+Since they were the ones, his dad was going to throw away anyway because they were broken or ruin.
 It wasn’t hard to come up with a plan of how we were going to get the a******s to the bridge.
 Every Halloween, one of them has a small party outside the little abandon church.
 It’s their stupid tradition or something.
 Oliver was going to egg them, piss them off.
 Hoping they’ll chase him, and he’ll lead them to the bridge where we’ll scare the s**t out of them!

 Now it was time to dress up under the bridge!
 We did find some pretty cool broken props, like a dead girl that was broken in half.
 I told Oliver we could have it look like she’s crawling out of the water.
 After school, we would go under the bridge and set things up.